gjesse/skrull/README.md

 Components will include a single Game Engine that will handle overall management and individual game logic and implementations, and 1 or more Game View Clients (or Users) that connect to the central Game Engine.

+Additional detail and project metrics is available at https://github.com/gjesse/skrull/wiki/Requirements

 ## Core functional requirements

 1. Users will choose a unique non-persistent username when first connecting to the engine.